ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ### Extensibility

-Built-in AI action types offer a good starting point, but the real power of the AI Actions add-on lies in extensibility.
+Built-in AI action types offer a good starting point, but the real power of the AI Actions LTS update lies in extensibility.
 Extending AI Actions opens up new possibilities for content management and editing.
 Developers can define new models and AI action types that use the existing AI service or even integrate additional services.
 The latter involves developing a new service connector, writing a handler that communicates with the new service, defining a new AI action type, and creating a form for configuring options, which extends the default action configuration form shown in the **Admin** panel.